lathanbritz/xrpl-hooks-api-assembly-script/README.md

 XRPL hooks API exports that you can import into your hooks project written in AssemblyScript.

+While this is currently working, please understand this repo is currently a work in progress.
+It's likely to be broken for versions prior to 1.0.0.
+Thanks for your patience.
+Contact info below if you're having trouble.

 ## Background

 This was created based on the work done by <a href="https://github.com/XRPL-Labs/xrpld-hooks/commits?author=RichardAH" target="_blank">RichardAH</a>.
 He has done some great work for XRPL hooks in C and I wanted to try writing my XRPL Hooks in AssemblyScript.